nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Parasitic:** Pertaining to or characteristic of a lifestyle that involves living off another organism.

-### Expanded Definition and Usage\nNanoarchaeota represent a fascinating and underexplored lineage within the Archaea, offering insights into the complexity and diversity of microbial life.
+### Expanded Definition and Usage:
+Nanoarchaeota represent a fascinating and underexplored lineage within the Archaea, offering insights into the complexity and diversity of microbial life.
 Their extreme specialization and parasitic nature raise intriguing questions about microbial evolution, host-parasite dynamics, and the functional roles of such tiny organisms in larger ecological systems.
 Understanding Nanoarchaeota not only enriches our knowledge of archaeal biology but also has implications for the study of microbial interactions, evolution, and the adaptation of life to extreme environments.